tejas-droid/skill-build-/readMe.md

 # Apply exploratory analysis with Python for Business Values
-ValuesSkills: Data pre-processing, descriptive statistics, Python
+Values Skills: Data pre-processing, descriptive statistics, Python
 # Task
 The manager invited you to a meeting to introduce you to the company's international expansion project.
 He asks you to do an exploratory analysis to see if the education data of the World Bank can inform the academy's expansion project.Here are the questions you have been asked to explore:
  ● Which countries have a high customer potential for our services?